sachaboudjema/openpnpy/docs/index.rst

 :py:class:`openpnpy.server.PnpServer` class, and implementing the handler methods.

-Service messages to be returned by the handler methods can be built using functions provided by the :py:mod`openpnpy.messages` module.
+Service messages to be returned by the handler methods can be built using functions provided by the :py:mod:`openpnpy.messages` module.

 A very basic server implementation could look like this: